canonical/indico-operator/docs/tutorial.md

 juju deploy indico
 ```

-To see the pod created by the Indico charm, run `kubectl get pods` on a namespace named for the Juju model you've deployed the Indico charm into.
+To see the pod created by the Indico charm, run `kubectl get pods -n indico-tutorial`, where the namespace is the name of the Juju model.
 The output is similar to the following:

 ```bash
 NAME                             READY   STATUS    RESTARTS   AGE